 This criterion asks you to prove why it would be worth it for the U.S. to waive the PERM process.
 Here we will touch on the importance of your work again, as well as the fact that you are the founder of your company.

-The NIW criteria are of course subjective, but we can help you figure out the best way to position your background and the startup you’re building to meet these requirements.
+The NIW criteria are subjective, but we can help you figure out the best way to position your background and the startup you’re building to meet these requirements.

 I’m a startup founder on the O-1 visa.
 Why should I file the EB-2 NIW as opposed to the EB-1?